Skip to main content

 Notes:

 • Determinants are a robust way to compute two-dimensional cross products but take a bit more effort than Varignon’s Theorem.
-The math is exactly the same either way, which means that Varignon’s Theorem is just a two-dimensional shortcut to working through a vector determinant.
+The math is exactly the same either way, which means that Varignon’s Theorem is just a shortcut to working through a two-dimensional vector determinant.

 • The signs on the cross-product terms \(\vec{r}_x \times \vec{F}_y\) and \(\vec{r}_y \times \vec{F}_x\) still come from the right-hand rule, and conveniently the process of multiplying diagonals in the determinant takes care of the signs.